torchlard/Notes/Compiler/Compiler.md

 - local variables, intermediate results of expression, other values in registers
 - instead of in stack frame

-funciton f using register r to hold local variable and call procedure g
+function f using register r to hold local variable and call procedure g
 - r: caller-save register if caller save,restore it
 - r: callee-save regsiter if callee responsible for it eg. in MIPS, register 16-23 callee-save; others caller-save